-As product designers and engineers, we must become proficient in the use of 3D modelling software in order to develop and realise our designs.
+As product designers and engineers, we must become proficient in the use of 3D modeling software in order to develop and realize our designs.
 As I mentioned, I have extensive experience using Solidworks, so I felt confident enough to share my knowledge within the team.

-The first thing I did was to analyse in depth the 2D concepts that the team had developed.
+The first thing I did was to analyze in-depth the 2D concepts that the team had developed.

-I identified that two of the most challenging skills to teach would be modelling complex surfaces with smooth curvature and creating intricate patterns.
+I identified that two of the most challenging skills to teach would be modeling complex surfaces with smooth curvature and creating intricate patterns.

-Once I had defined these focus areas, I started by outlining the basics of how to build a good 3D model; which tools and techniques to use and when to implement them.
-Adrian, Lucas and Eason were eager to build on their existing 3D modelling skills and were engaged in the learning process.
+Once I had defined these focus areas, I started by outlining the basics of how to build a good 3D model; which tools and techniques to use, and when to implement them.
+Adrian, Lucas, and Eason were eager to build on their existing 3D modeling skills and were engaged in the learning process.